 For Music Fans

-Some music fans and audiophiles prefer listening to music with IEMs over other commonly used models such as over-ear, earbuds, or on-ear headphones.
+Some music fans and audiophiles prefer listening to music with IEMs over other commonly used models such as over-ear, earbuds for working out, or on-ear headphones.

 IEMs can be a great addition to your audio gear collection if you’re willing to spend the money for what many claim to be the best headphones available for listening to music.